StanGirard/seo-audits-toolkit/README.md

 - `/api/extract/images?url=https://primates.dev`

-This will give you all the image links of a page
+This will give you all the image links of a page and a summary of the page.

 ```JSON
 {